trrproject/SciCrowd/README.md

 # Project Description

-SciCrowd is a crowd-powered system prototype that uses an open participation model in which a number of researchers, crowd members, and machines can act as "teammates" and contribute for improving the way as scientometric data is processed.
+SciCrowd is a crowd-powered system prototype that uses an open participation model in which humans and machines can act as "teammates" and contribute for improving the way as scientometric data is processed.

 - Functional Requirements:
   - [Authentication]